bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-update.md

 If not specified or equal to `0`, it will be added at the beginning ||
 |#

-When updating a group stage with insufficient permission level, an access error will be displayed.
+When updating a group stage with insufficient permission level, an access error is returned.

 ## Code Examples